UMM-CSci-Systems/Log-processing/README.md

 even if the security information is not stored in one file, per se, the extracted data has the same format as the old `/var/log/secure` files, so this type of processing remains relevant.

-The `secure` files contain both successful and unsuccessful login attempts.
+These log files contain both successful and unsuccessful login attempts.
 We're going to focus on summarizing the unsuccessful login attempts, most of which are clearly attempts by hackers to gain access through improperly secured accounts.
 You'll write a collection of shell scripts that go through